MediaComem/comem-archioweb/README.md

 **Infrastructure**

 * The source code of your REST API must be in a repository on GitHub.
-* Your REST API must be deployed on Heroku.
+* Your REST API must be deployed on Render.

 **Documentation**